oseiskar/corona-sniffer/README.md

 #### Run simulation

- 1. To populate the database with simulated data, run `node generate_fake_data.js`.
+ 1. To populate the database with simulated data, run `npm run db:simulate`.
     This will erase any previous contents of the database.
- 2. Run `node index.js`
+ 2. Run `npm run start`
  3. Go to http://localhost:3000 to observe the results.
     They will be shown on top of Open Street Map (using Leaflet)